Introduction to Modeling Propagation Loss in an Urban Environment

 Upon completion of this tutorial, you will understand the following:

-• How to use Urban Propagation for STK Communications.
+• How to use the Urban Propagation Extension for STK Communications.

 Video guidance